TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

       >>> median_grouped([1, 2, 2, 3, 4, 4, 4, 4, 4, 5])
       3.7

-   Optional argument *interval* represents the class interval, and defaults to 1.
-Changing the class interval naturally will change the interpolation:
+   Optional argument *interval* represents the kundi interval, and defaults to 1.
+Changing the kundi interval naturally will change the interpolation:

    .. doctest::